scc-digitalhub/docs/user/docs/ml-tasks/serving-generative-models.md

 Serving generative models means exposing trained models through APIs so that applications can send requests and receive generated outputs in real time.
 Once deployed, the runtime environment manages inference requests, routing, preprocessing, and response generation.

-On the **DigitalHub platform**, these interactions are performed through **OpenAI-compatible APIs**, allowing applications and tools to interact with deployed models using standard OpenAI protocols.
+On the platform, these interactions are performed, where possible, through **OpenAI-compatible APIs**, allowing applications and tools to interact with deployed models using standard OpenAI protocols.
 This enables easy integration of generative AI capabilities into applications, automation pipelines, and development tools without requiring custom APIs.
 By combining these serving options with OpenAI-compatible APIs, the DigitalHub platform enables users to quickly deploy and operate generative AI models without implementing custom inference services.
 Using the available runtimes, users can configure and deploy models directly through the platform by specifying only a small set of parameters such as the model model name, runtime type, and optional adapters or runtime arguments.

 This approach enables **no-code or low-code model deployment**, where the platform automatically handles the underlying infrastructure required to run the model, including container configuration, API exposure, and runtime orchestration.

 Different runtimes support different types of generative workloads.
+Specifically, we distinguish between

+- **Text Generation Tasks**
+- **Embedding and Vector Tasks**
+- **Speech Processing Tasks**

 The following examples illustrate typical runtime tasks that can be executed on the platform using either the platform SDK or the core console UI as indicated below.

 ---

-## Text Generation Tasks (vllmserve-text)
+## Text Generation Tasks

+Text generation tasks, such as completion and chat generation, may be performed either through the [**vllmserve-text**](../runtimes/llmserve.md#vllm-serving-runtime) runtime or with the [**kubeai-text**](../runtimes/llmserve.md#kubeai-text-runtime) runtime.

-The **vllmserve-text runtime** is commonly used for text generation and conversational workloads.
+The [**vllmserve-text**](../runtimes/llmserve.md#vllm-serving-runtime) runtime is commonly used for text generation and conversational workloads.
 Through the OpenAI-compatible APIs available in the DigitalHub platform, applications can send prompts or chat messages and receive generated responses.
+VLLM runtime can be configured in the same way the vLLM engine, it allows for integrating multiple LoRA adapters, etc.

+The [**kubeai-text**](../runtimes/llmserve.md#kubeai-text-runtime) runtime is a more advanced alternative that allows for serving multiple models or adapters and auto-scaling, allowing for using both vLLM and OLLama engines for different types of scenarios.
+For example, OLLama is more appropriate for CPU-only workloads, while vLLM is more suitable for GPU workloads and is more flexible for production-oriented tasks.

-### Example runtime tasks
+### Example of vllmserve-textruntime tasks

 **Chat assistants**